 - Defined Flying Challenges (Downloads page) in the Lakes, Dales and Pennines.
 Add extra spice to your flying.

 - DFC - The presentation - (NHPC) and (PSC) .... both very similar.

 - DHPC - Lakes routes and video night (video's won't work!)

 - CP and P rated exam questions.
 An excellent warm-up set of questions to try pre the exam.

 - Test yourself take the test and see how much you know - Pilot exam standard.

 - XC from the Dales - Pete Logan club night talk slides

 - Strong Winds - A PowerPoint presentation by Ed Cleasby, originally presented on Zoom in Apr 2020.

 DHPC Club Coaches at October 2020.
-Check club coach contact info list above for email/telephone details.
+Check club coach contact info list in the members forum coaching section for email/telephone details.